 Babies are constantly going through stages of leaps, sleep regressions and teething.
 By implementing healthy sleep habits and following the Baby Sleep Magic App recommendations and advice will help you navigate through these challenging times.
 Many of the families who have implemented Baby Sleep Magic’s philosophy, report that their child sleeps ALL night 10-12 HOURS!!!!
 Even while experiencing teething or a regression!!!

-Now I’m not saying in times like this your little ones sleep will be perfect, in actual fact it's bound to take a hit & it's totally OK to offer extra comfort & meet their needs in these times (actually anyone who has worked with me knows, that's what I advocate).
-But I’m here to tell you that it is never too late and it is possible to have a good sleeper during times of regressions!!
+Now I am not saying in times like this your little ones sleep will be perfect, in actual fact it is bound to take a hit and it's totally OK to offer extra comfort & meet their needs in these times (actually anyone who has worked with me knows, that's what I advocate).
+But I’m here to tell you that it is never too late, and it is possible to have a good sleeper during times of regressions!!

 Tips for dealing with this milestone.

 - Stick to an age-appropriate routine as children thrive on routine and consistency; it will help your baby adjust to big changes like regressions and nap transitions along with make them feel secure knowing what comes next.

 - To assist with the 12-month sleep regression increase stimulation and encourage lots of active playtime.
 Stimulating your child's brain during playtime and providing situations where they can explore helps them to learn and grow through new experiences.
 It will also help with sleeping!
 To achieve good naps your child needs to have plenty of stimulating activity time during their wake window, as this allows them to "fill up their tank, full of knowledge" and in return, your child will spend time asleep processing it.
 If "the tank" does not get full enough, the chances are your child will not sleep very long and this can promote catnapping

 - If you suspect your child is going through some anxiety as they have started resisting their nap because they do not want to be away from you